 Just because you apply online it doesn’t guarantee your resume is read:

 With over 3,000 applications to sift through, it’s not humanly possible for me to review every single person.
 The applicant tracking system helps me rank people by best matches to lowest matches.
 Once I start seeing irrelevant backgrounds, I stop scanning through.
 This is when the best matches ahead are brought in through interviews.
 Once an offer is accepted, we usually go through the system and click “Select All” -> reject.
 Which is when you get that automated email stating, “Thank you for applying however…”

 Most recruiters and headhunters are searching for passive candidates.

 And to piggy-back off of dismissing irrelevant backgrounds, most headhunters and recruiters are actually leveraging LinkedIn to reach out to people who have populated in their searches as matching backgrounds.
 We are inmailing candidates asking if they are interested in new opportunities… even though they didn’t apply or express interest in job searching.
 Imagine that!
 Never applying online but getting asked, “Are you interested in a new opportunity?”
 Cue: happy dance!
 How does this happen?
 Hate to sound like a broken record but it goes back to having an optimized LinkedIn profile and overall personal brand!

 So moral of the story is build a strong personal brand and learn how to tap into the 85% hidden job market.
-Join my free 5-day live challenge if you want support around this – it kicks off January 17, 2019 so sign up today!
+Join my free 5-day live challenge if you want support around this!

 Leave a comment below to let me know what you struggle with most in your job search!